 *CSCE is an official proof of previously passed FCC exam(s), valid up to 1 year.
-For example, suppose you passed your Technician exam, but have not yet been granted your new FCC license.
-If you come to take a General exam, we'll need a photocopy of the CSCE as proof that you have passed the Technician exam.
-If you can print your current FCC license, then we don't need the CSCE—just a photocopy or printed
+If you already have your current FCC license, then we don't need the CSCE—just a photocopy or printed

 How to get & print your FCC License

 HOTARC is often asked to provide radio communications in support of this annual fundraiser and public-awareness event that involves several thousand participants and volunteers from the central Texas area.
 This is one of the nice, quick, usually-cool, Saturday-morning events that allows you to get back home before lunchtime, so won't you consider volunteering?